 What fascinates me the most is that human behaviour in these unprecedented times has hardly changed at all!
 Daniel Defoe wrote ‘A Journal of the plague year’ during the 1665 plague.8 It describes people flaunting the rules back then, and weirdly enough, they still do that now.

 So, what was learnt from these plagues?
 Many of the techniques used to battle COVID- 19 result because of the centuries of epidemics.
 Even then, people realised the importance of proximity or ‘social distancing’.
 That’s why officials decided to keep sailors in isolation until they could prove they were not sick- the very first quarantine.6 In 16th- century outbreaks, England also imposed a ‘lockdown,’ banned public events and introduced laws to isolate the sick.
 Infected homes were marked with a bale of hay strung to a pole outside.
-If you had infected family members, you had to carry a white pole when you went out in public9 – a primitive version of the track and trace app!
+If you had infected family members, you had to carry a white pole when you went out in public9 – a primitive version of the track and trace app and now people also buy N95 masks to wear indoors since several new variants are currently spreading.
 But the key thing to learn is that they survived their contagions, and so will the current generation.

 There is a lot to do when developing a vaccine.
 Firstly, the clinical trials, mass manufacturing and worldwide distribution.
 And then the legal side: contracts and patents.
 This makes the process hugely time-consuming, so if it is thought that there is going to be full vaccination next week, it is very unlikely.